johnta0/johnta0/README.md

 ### Hi there 👋

-I develop backend & frontend mainly with TypeScript, though it's not on the Most Used Languages figure.

 <!--
 **johnta0/johnta0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.